EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 Standard-risk countries

-Most countries will likely be classified as standard risk at first.
+Most countries are classified as standard risk.
 For these, companies must perform full due diligence, including a thorough risk assessment and mitigation measures when necessary.

 Enforcement and penalties